Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 ### Prototpye

-* The intial M23CL witha 54mm motor body, brake and an 8mm shaft.
+* The initial M23CL with a 54mm motor body, brake and an 8mm shaft.